AndrewReaganM/magic/java_vm/README.md

 ```

 ## Installing Tomcat
 To install Tomcat, first get the link to the latest Tomcat Binary Distribution Core with a `.tar.gz` file extension.
-Then run the following bash script:
+Then run the following in your terminal:
 ```bash
 $ cd /tmp
 $ curl -O <link-to-tar.gz>